How to Differentiate Instruction for Social Studies

-This type of differentiated instruction takes place at the end of a lesson or unit.
+Teachers can differentiate instruction by using enrichment and remediation.
+This can take place at the end of a lesson or a unit.
 In order to place students correctly, a pretest must be given.

 Enrichment can help social studies teachers differentiate instruction for students who are advanced in either their ability level to accept rigor or to those students who have retained the content from previous experience with it.
 These students should be given an activity with critical thinking to challenge them.
 They should also be given more detail and go into more depth when learning the content.

 Remediation should be given for those students who have not retained the content needed.
 Extra time should be spent reviewing and practicing content in a repetitive manner.
 For instance, as you go through a PowerPoint or a mini-lesson these students should be allotted time to review with a partner after each piece of content is given.
 They should be encouraged to put the content in their own words.

 How to differentiate instruction during a PowerPoint mini-lesson

 PowerPoint is a tool that most secondary social studies teachers use.
 It is compatible with most of the smart boards on the market today.
 When a social studies teacher wants to differentiate instruction with this tool they can use the leveling, learning styles/Multiple Intelligence and the enrichment/remediation method of differentiated instruction as well.
 The student note sheets can also be leveled to differentiate instruction.